quru/qis/doc/v2/Portfolios.md

     remain blank
   * It will not be possible to change a zip file (`PUT` is not supported)
   * Deleting an export will delete the associated zip file from the filesystem
+  * Deleting an export before the associated task has started will be allowed
   * Deleting an export before the associated task has completed will return a `503` "server busy, try again later" status
   * Adds a `foliosaudit` record for change actions